Skip to main content

 The nearest stations to Covent Garden Market are:

-• Leicester Square is 266 meters away, 4 min walk.
+• Southampton Street / Covent Garden (A) is 155 meters away, 3 min walk.

 • Which bus lines stop near Covent Garden Market?